braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 - Once the thesis has been submitted, the examiner will receive a link via e-mail through which the final grade for the work can be registered.
 See [the section on grading](Literature%2520Thesis%2520Manual.md##grading) for more information on the grading process.

 ## Supervision and assessment
-Two separate persons are involved in the assessment of the Literature Thesis: an assessor and an examiner.
+Two separate persons are involved in the assessment of the Literature Thesis: an assessor and an [[../Miscellaneous/Examiner|Examiner]].
 One of these two will in addition be the supervisor of the thesis.
 A description of the roles and requirements is given in Table 1.
 Note that the requirement for the examiner is that this person is a senior researcher at UvA, as the examiner ultimately holds responsibility for the validity of the grade.
 The examiner should also be in the possession of a basic certification for teaching (BKO).

 **Table 1 - Roles, requirements and responsibilities for Literature Thesis**